Meet the Cows

 It took months to heal Miggy of all her wounds, including a broken nose, shredded ears, and countless body wounds, but today Miggy is happy and healthy.

 Finn lived on a cattle ranch adjacent to a rental house where a little boy bonded with him.
 It was this bond that convinced the mom that she had to get Finn into sanctuary.
-Today he is one of our most personable cows and loves to give big, wet kisses.
+Today he is one of our most personable steers and loves to give big, wet kisses to guests.